 The University of Washington is working hard to ensure that the campus community understands opportunities for students with disabilities.

-The newsletter, called Opportunities! is sent to students in accessible formats such as e-text, large print, and print.
-It announces opportunities for students to learn about technology, apply for internships and scholarships, access community and campus resources, engage in research, and attend local events such as job fairs.
-The newsletter is also made available to faculty members and departments in order to increase their awareness of opportunities for students with disabilities on campus.
+The Opportunities! newsletter helps students with disabilities learn about technology, locate campus resources, apply for internships and scholarships, access community and campus resources, engage in research, and attend local events such as job fairs.

 The DO-IT Center partners with postsecondary institutions nationwide to create customized newsletters for each campus.
 You can view the most recent editions by clicking the links below.